-This Information Circular is furnished in connection with the solicitation of proxies by the management of Maxim Power Corp. ("MAXIM" or the "Corporation") for use at the Annual General Meeting (the "Meeting") of the holders (the "Shareholders") of common shares of MAXIM (the "Common Shares"), to be held on Wednesday, May 31, 2023 at 10:00 a.m.
-(Calgary time), or any adjournment thereof, in the Main Floor Conference Centre at 715 - 5th Avenue SW, Calgary, Alberta for the purposes set out in the accompanying Notice of Meeting.
+This Information Circular is furnished in connection with the solicitation of proxies by the management of Maxim Power Corp. ("MAXIM" or the "Corporation") for use at the Annual General and Special Meeting (the "Meeting") of the holders (the "Shareholders") of common shares of MAXIM (the "Common Shares"), to be held on Tuesday, June 3, 2025 at 10:00 a.m.
+(Calgary time), or any adjournment thereof, in "The Social" meeting space on the main floor of The Westley Hotel at 630 - 4th Ave SW, Calgary, Alberta, for the purposes set out in the accompanying Notice of Meeting.